 Finally, Richard Dawkins asserts that the majority of atheists are just like him: well-educated, articulate and generally pleasant to be with.
-However, the majority of atheists that I met were nihilistic and many of them had serious problems, such as uncontrollable drinking, drug habits or criminality.
+However, the majority of atheists that I have met were nihilistic and many of them had serious problems, such as uncontrollable drinking, drug habits or criminality.
 After all, if life is just a random game of dice with no purpose, why not just do whatever we want in a given moment?
-Vast majority of religious people that I have met were exactly the opposite: the led a meaningful life and had all their affairs in order.
+Vast majority of religious people that I have met were exactly the opposite: they led meaningful lives and had all their affairs in order.

 It would be statistically impossible to have a typical atheist resemble Richard Dawkins.
-There simply is no such thing as a typical atheist.
+Moreover, there is no such thing as a typical atheist.
 Based on the fact that a large proportion of Western population are atheists, but only a small number of people have completed advanced education, the chances are that the majority of atheists are very different from Richard Dawkins.

 The majority of religious people that I ever knew treated concepts like the literal reality of resurrection of Jesus Christ as much less important compared to building your character and following a set of principles that will allow you to do things that are good for yourself, good for your family and good for the society.
 Therefore, although militant atheists try to get rid of superstition within the society, there is a risk that what they will end up destroying instead is the idea that striving to be the best possible version of yourself is necessary.
+That would be a perfect example of throwing the baby away with the bathwater.
 So, only because a group of people feels uncomfortable about the idea that there may be some aspects of reality that are unknowable, they may, inadvertently, end up destroying the very fabric of the civilised society by trying to make the rest of the world think the same way.
 This is exactly what happened in Russia after a big proportion of its largely uneducated population was convinced that the visible physical reality is all there is.

 What can you do to not be manipulated